-Information is almost any form can have an effect on the volatility of the stock market.
-Information from a confidential source can be extremely valuable to the right investor, which is known as insider trading.
-Insider trading is illegal. (except in the US Congress where it is allowed.)
+Information is almost any form that can affect the volatility of the stock market.
+Information from a confidential source can be precious to the right investor, which is known as insider trading.
+Insider trading is illegal. (except in the US Congress where it was once allowed.)

-Information through legal channels drives the stock market, as an example something an minor as a remark from the President that he says he doesn’t like broccoli, farm stocks could decline.
-If an earnings report is greater than expected, stocks could increase, or the estimate of a bad earnings report could have a negative effect.
+Information through legal channels drives the stock market, as an example something a minor as a remark from the President that he says he doesn’t like broccoli, farm stocks could decline.
+If an earnings report is higher than expected, stocks could increase, or the estimate of a bad earnings report could have an adverse effect.
 It is all about information.

 Why?
 Simple, they are in first place to make the market move.
-By the time we as small investors hear the news it is well after the fact, after all we are busy working at our jobs and are not close to the actual action.
-By the time we hear anything of value, positions have already been taken.
-Taken by the big boys, those closest to the action.
+By the time we as small investors hear the news, it is well after the fact, after all, we are busy working at our jobs and are not close to the actual action.
+By the time we hear anything of value, positions have already been taken and taken by the big boys, those closest to the action.

-You can buy the S/P 500 Stock Index (Standard and Poor’s 500 Stock Index) which is 500 America stocks spread over all segments of the American economy.
-Just buy the American economy and then as America grows or falls so do you.
-Many mutual funds mimic exactly how the S/P performs, holding the exact same stocks in the exact same percentages.
+You can buy the S/P 500 Stock Index (Standard and Poor’s 500 Stock Index), which is 500 American stocks spread over all segments of the American economy.
+Just buy the American economy, and then as America grows or falls, so do you.
+Many mutual funds mimic precisely how the S/P performs, holding the same stocks in the same percentages.
 Merely look for one with the lowers fees charged to maximize your returns.